 To find the right power word try to think of words that have a psychological impact and tap into the readers‘ emotions during the reading process.

-In order to create a sense of urgency for an instant call to action, many marketers use words like:
+For example, in order to create a sense of urgency for an instant call to action, many marketers use words and phrases like:

 Once you get more accustomed to this practice, adapt these powerful words to suit your goals and convey your message.